Contact Us

 Hearing a true story in a live performance is fun, moving, and transformative.
 Every event brings surprises.
 As always, Fugitive’s featured tellers include Moth and Massmouth Story Slam Winners and Champions, theater professionals, comedians, authors, podcast producers, teachers, and university professors.
 Several folks from the local community will also be telling their tales, some for the first time.

 Seating starts at 2:30pm.
 Storytelling starts at 3pm.
-We recommend purchasing tickets in advance.
-This is an outdoor event (weather permitting).

 ABOUT OUR CO-HOST, OLD FROG POND FARM